Mario Marinică: Coaching career

 "I have known Mario for a long time.
 He is an intellectual coach; methodical, a statistician, and an excellent personality."

 Mircea Rădulescu, Technical Director of the Romanian Football Federation.

 He has been employed by Hertha Berlin, Watford FC, Stockport County FC and Notts County FC for scouting and technical analysis of forthcoming adversaries.
 He has also been employed to assist Romanian clubs Steaua București and Dinamo București in preparation to face English opposition in European competition.
 His unsurpassed tactical analysis provided the basis for Steaua București's defeat of Middlesbrough FC and Dinamo București's 5–1 defeat of Everton F.C. in the UEFA Cup.
 It was the first time Everton F.C. had conceded five goals in European competition.

 During the 2006 FIFA World Cup, he assisted the Paraguay national football team, providing technical analysis of their group B rivals: England, Sweden and Trinidad & Tobago.

-From 2005 to 2007, he completed the UEFA Pro Licence with the Irish Football Association, graduating alongside him were Chris Coleman, Jim Gannon and Bernard McNally; amongst others.
+From 2005 to 2007, he completed the UEFA Pro Licence with the Irish Football Association, graduating alongside him were Chris Coleman, Jim Gannon and Bernard McNally amongst others.

-In the 2008–9 season, he was the interim manager of Romanian Liga I (Premier Division) side FC Gloria Buzău.
-He had been initially employed as Technical Director, and developed young players such as Eric Bicfalvi, Alexandru Tudose, and Alin Litu, all of whom became members of the Romania national under-21 football team.
+In the 2008–09 season, he was the interim manager of Romanian Liga I side FC Gloria Buzău.
+He had been initially employed as Technical Director, and developed young players such as Eric Bicfalvi, Alexandru Tudose, and Alin Litu, all of whom became members of the Romania national under-21 team.
 He took over the Head Coach role in late 2008, and helped turn around a club that had made the worst ever start to a season in the Romanian League.
 He secured a notable draw, away to traditional powerhouse Steaua București.

 In June 2009, he was appointed Manager of South Africa National First Division side Black Leopards.
 Fans heralded Marinica as 'the messiah' upon his appointment, but after just over a month in the hotseat he had to return to Bucharest due to family problems.
 Former South Africa national team and then Mamelodi Sundowns coach Ted Dumitru commented at the time; "Mario is a very tactical coach and I'm convinced that he would have turned the team around.
 He has very strong scientific aspects of hard performance in football."

-In July 2010 he was employed as Technical Director at Romanian Premier League side Sportul Studenţesc, following speculation linking him with the Zambia national football team job.
+In July 2010, he was employed as technical director at Romanian Premier League side Sportul Studenţesc, following speculation linking him with the Zambia national football team job.

-Marinica then took on a role as assistant manager of Hungarian premier league club Kaposvári Rákóczi FC, he then left the position to take on a similar role with Romanian giants Rapid București.
+Marinica then took on a role as assistant manager of Hungarian Premier league club Kaposvári Rákóczi FC, he then left the position to take on a similar role with Romanian giants Rapid București.

 In December 2014, he was linked with the vacant manager's job at English Conference National side AFC Telford United.